Category: Digital Literacies

 Chapter 5 Review : Design Pedagogies: “There’s Something Wrong with This System!”

-The fifth Chapter of Design Justice titled Design Pedagogies: “There’s Something Wrong with This System!” puts forth Dr. Sasha Costanza-Chock’s observations and perspectives at the intersection of education, pedagogy and the design justice model.
-The chapter begins with Dr. Costanza-Chock acknowledging Black feminist writer bell hooks’ quote from her classic Teaching to Transgress. bell hooks asserts the […]
+The fifth chapter of Design Justice, titled Design Pedagogies: “There’s Something Wrong with This System!”, presents Dr. Sasha Costanza-Chock’s observations and perspectives at the intersection of education, pedagogy, and the design justice model.
+The chapter begins with Dr. Costanza-Chock referencing Black feminist scholar bell hooks’ quote from her seminal work Teaching to Transgress. hooks emphasizes […]

 This semester I taught a class on digital public history.
 I designed the class based on what I wish I learned in college for my career in public history.
 Small assignments included a grant, mission statement, project pitch, exhibit label, and a budget.
 Our big assignment was a collaborative digital history project.
 As I was […]